svn2github/jmodelica/BaseDockerImages/trunk/README.txt

-To run the Dockerfile you need to install Docker, then, by navigating to the folder with the Dockerfile, the image is built by writing in a console window
+To run the Dockerfile you need to install Docker, then, by navigating to the folder with the Dockerfile, the image is built by writing in a console window the following:

+For Ubuntu 18.04

+docker build -f ./Dockerfile --pull --no-cache --build-arg DOCKER_LINUX_DIST=ubuntu --build-arg DOCKER_DIST_TAG=18.04 .

+For CentOS 7.4

-docker build -f ./Dockerfile .
+docker build -f ./Dockerfile --pull --no-cache --build-arg DOCKER_LINUX_DIST=centos --build-arg DOCKER_DIST_TAG=7.4.1708 .

 The image can also be built on Jenkins using a host machine that has the Docker plugin installed by using the Jenkinsfile.
 Note that